Beneficial Ownership Reporting Guide

 After January 1, 2025 Within 30 days of receiving a notice that your company’s registration has taken effect

-Failing to submit a BOI report within these time windows can result in the violation of the CTA and expose you to civil or criminal penalties, so make sure not to miss your due dates.
+Failing to submit a BOIR within these time windows can result in the violation of the CTA and expose you to civil or criminal penalties, so make sure not to miss your due dates.

 FinCEN offers an online filing system you can use to submit your BOI report.
 The Beneficial Ownership Secure System (BOSS) was developed to ensure your BOI stays protected and can be updated without complications.
 If you’re unable to file electronically, you should contact FinCEN for guidance and available alternatives.

 Note that filing the initial BOI report is only one part of the reporting process.
-You must also keep FinCEN updated on all the changes to your beneficial ownership structure or specific information on beneficial owners.
+You must also keep FinCEN updated on all the changes to your list of beneficial owners, specific information on beneficial owners, and changes to your reporting company.

 If any of the above changes, you have 30 days to submit an updated report containing all the necessary information.
 Breaking this deadline can also result in penalties, so you should check for BOI changes regularly.